 Mangos, Cantaloupe, Apricots, Nectarines, Papayas, Peaches Apples, Bananas, Grapes, Oranges.
 Make sure your cockatiel does not have any seeds from fruits, some can be very dangerous, like Cherry pits as they may contain trace amounts of cyanide.

-It's OK for your cockatiel to eat chicken, fish or beef, again we are talking here very small amounts.
+It's OK for your cockatiel to eat chicken, again we are talking here very, very, small amounts.
 Other sources of protein are cooked eggs (hard boiled or scrambled), yogurt, cottage cheese and peanuts.

 Avocado, Chocolate, Any Fruit Seeds, Onions, Garlic, Alcohol, Mushrooms, Honey, Salt, Caffeine, Dried or Uncooked Beans, Rhubarb, High-Fat, High-Sodium, High-Sugar Foods.
 Any type of food that might be advertised as 'sugar free', like sugar free peanut butter, candies etc. These sugar free products might contain Xylitol, which has been associated with severe hypoglycemia and liver damage.

 When you buy a bag of seeds at your local pet store, you can put it in the freezer to keep the seeds fresh and free of bugs.
 Do make sure that the seeds are in a sealed bag or resealable plastic bags to avoid moisture inside the bag.
 Your seeds will stay fresh for months to come.

 Note: Wash all fruits and vegetables you serve thoroughly.
 This is to make sure you wash all traces of pesticides and other chemicals away by first soaking the produce in a bowl of cold water for a few minutes, and then rinse with fresh water again.